gabber235/TypeWriter/documentation/docs/docs/04-first-cinematic.md

 You should now be able to select the option `Smell the flower` when clicking a red tulip, and it'll play the cinematic.

 ## Adding dialogue
 Let's make the cinematic have dialogue when it's playing.
-To do this, head back to the `First Cinematic` page.
+To do this, head back to the `Flower Cinematic` page.
 Here, add a new entry and search for `add: actionbar`, and select the `Add Actionbar Dialogue Cinematic` entry.
 We'll then rename this entry to `flower_dialogue`.
 Now, let's first add a speaker to the entry.
 Let's use the Flower Speaker.
 After that, click `Add Segment` to add a segment to the dialogue entry, and select it.